 Last, stock up your RV with plenty of food and water so you don’t have to leave to resupply.
 Look for food that’s simple and easy to cook.
 For example, Mountain House freeze-dried meals only require boiling water to reconstitute, so you can enjoy hot lasagna or beef stroganoff in minutes.

 If you’re on the fence about camping out, it helps to figure out what it costs you per hour.
 For example, imagine you want to score a flat-screen TV that will be discounted by $300, but you’ll have to camp out 24 hours to guarantee you’ll get one.
-That essentially means you’re being paid $12.50 per hour.
+That essentially means you’re earning $12.50 per hour.
 Are you willing to make $12.50 per hour to get the discount?
 If not, you might be happier staying home and shopping online.

 But it’s not just about the money.
 For many people, the experience of camping out on Black Friday is far more valuable than its monetary worth — especially if you team up with family and friends and treat it like a getaway.